Logo Copyright © 2007 NCCG - All Rights Reserved

 "For whatever is born of Elohim (God) overcomes the world; and this is the victory that has overcome the world - our emunah (faith)" (1 Jn.5:4).

-A person who is truly born again and is not just saying he is (a symbolic Christian) but is overcoming the word and its lusts by increments that are described in the Book of Revelation as encompassing seven areas with seven special gifts.
-An overcoming Christian/Messianic is one "who (actively) believes that Yah'shua (Jesus) is the Son of Elohim (God)" (1 Jn.5:5) by "emunah (proactive faith)" (v.4).
+A person who is truly born again and is not just saying he is (a symbolic or nominal Christian) but is overcoming the world and its lusts by those increments that are described in the Book of Revelation as encompassing seven areas with seven special giftings, is the true overcomer.
+An overcoming Christian/Messianic is one "who really believes that Yah'shua (Jesus) is the Son of Elohim (God)" (1 Jn.5:5) and demonstrates it by exercising "emunah (proactive faith)" (v.4) by non-egotistically, spontaneously producing righteous deeds that draw attention not to self but to Christ, bringing Christ glory, not self.
+The true overcomer is not self-conscious but Messiah-conscious and not therefore at all worried about his final status in the eternities.
+The only thing that occupies him is ensuring He belongs to Christ fully by submitting to Him daily.

 How is this done?
 In the same way that Yah'shua (Jesus) did "by water and blood" (v.6).
 And note: